levaid/open_lth/README.md

+# My fork of the OpenLTH framework: updated, extended, butchered

-# OpenLTH: A Framework for Lottery Tickets and Beyond
+## OpenLTH: A Framework for Lottery Tickets and Beyond

 ### Welcome